Netflix: Expansion into gaming, Squid Game, new programing, and new initiatives (2021–2022)

 On April 13, 2022, Netflix released the series Our Great National Parks, which was hosted and narrated by former US President Barack Obama.
 It also partnered with Group Effort Initiative, a company founded by Ryan Reynolds and Blake Lively, to provide opportunities behind the camera for those in underrepresented communities.
 On the same day, Netflix partnered with Lebanon-based Arab Fund For Arts And Culture for supporting the Arab female filmmakers.
-It will provide a one-time grant of $250,000 to female producers and directors in the Arab world through the company's Fund for Creative Equity.
-Also on the same day, Netflix announced an Exploding Kittens mobile card game tied to a new animated TV series, which will launch in May.
+It would provide a one-time grant of $250,000 to female producers and directors in the Arab world through the company's Fund for Creative Equity.
+Also on the same day, Netflix announced an Exploding Kittens mobile card game tied to a new animated TV series, which would launch in May.
 Netflix formed a creative partnership with J. Miles Dale.
-The company also formed a partnership with Japan's Studio Colorido, signing a multi-film deal to boost their anime content in Asia.
-The streaming giant is said to co-produce three feature films with the studio, the first of which will premiere in September 2022.
+The company also formed a partnership with Japan's Studio Colorido, signing a multi-film deal to boost its anime content in Asia.
+The streaming giant is said to co-produce three feature films with the studio, the first of which would premiere in September 2022.
 On April 28, the company launched its inaugural Netflix Is a Joke comedy festival, featuring more than 250 shows over 12 nights at 30-plus locations across Los Angeles, including the first-ever stand-up show at Dodger Stadium.

 The first volume of Stranger Things 4 logged Netflix's biggest premiere weekend ever for an original series with 286.79 million hours viewed.
 This was preceded by a new Stranger Things interactive experience hosted in New York City that was developed by the show's creators.
 After the release of the second volume of Stranger Things 4 on July 1, 2022, it became Netflix's second title to receive more than one billion hours viewed.
 On July 19, 2022, Netflix announced plans to acquire Australian animation studio Animal Logic.
-That month, in collaboration with Sennheiser, Netflix began to add Ambeo 2-channel audio mixes (referred to as "spatial audio") to selected original productions, which allows simulated surround sound on stereo speakers and headphones.
+Also that month, in collaboration with Sennheiser, Netflix began to add Ambeo 2-channel audio mixes (referred to as "spatial audio") to selected original productions, which allows simulated surround sound on stereo speakers and headphones.

-On September 5, 2022, Netflix opened an office in Warsaw, Poland responsible for the service's operations in 28 markets in Central and Eastern Europe.
+In September 2022, Netflix opened an office in Warsaw, Poland, responsible for the service's operations in 28 markets in Central and Eastern Europe.

-On October 4, 2022, Netflix have signed a creative partnership with Andrea Berloff and John Gatins.
+In October 2022, Netflix signed a creative partnership with Andrea Berloff and John Gatins.
 On October 11, Netflix signed up with the Broadcasters' Audience Research Board for external measurement of viewership in the UK.
 On October 12, Netflix signed to build a production complex at Fort Monmouth in Eatontown, New Jersey.
 On October 18, Netflix began exploring a cloud gaming offering and opened a new gaming studio in Southern California.